DevJoghurt/nuxt-dicom/README.md

 ## Features

-- 🛠️ &nbsp;Run a Rust-based StoreSCP alongside the Node server
+- Run a rust based StoreSCP next to the node server
-- 🌐 &nbsp;User-friendly API and UI for process management
+- Easy api and UI to manage the process
-- 📄 &nbsp;Read and create DICOM files effortlessly
+- Read and create dicom files
-- 📤 &nbsp;StoreSCU for sending DICOM files
+- StoreSCU

 ## Quick Setup